PyHDI/Pyverilog/README.rst

 requests.

-Pyverilog uses **pytest** for the integration testing. **When you send a pull request, please include a test example with pytest.** If the requested codes passes the testing successfully and have no obvious problem, they will be merged to the *develop* branch by the main committers.
+Pyverilog uses **pytest** for the integration testing. **When you send a pull request, please include a testing example with pytest.** To write a testing code, please refer the existing testing examples in “tests” directory.

+If the requested codes passes the testing successfully and have no obvious problem, they will be merged to the *develop* branch by the main committers.

 Documentation